News & Events

 Note: Once an e-Learning course is booked, it could take up to 48 hours for login details to be provided.

-NOTE: When booking, please make sure to input all the correct contact details into the booking form as the information will be used to create learner profiles.
+Additional Note: When booking, please make sure to input all the correct contact details onto the booking form as the information will be used to create learner profiles.
 Should information be entered incorrectly it could delay the booking process.

 Target Audience